People loved to listen to Jesus preach.

 1. Use Great Stories

-Let me be clear: our sermons shouldn’t just be about entertaining people, but stories used to engage people can be a great tool if it means people hear the truth of God’s Word and lives are transformed.
+I know our sermons shouldn’t just be about entertaining people, but stories used to engage people can be a great tool if it means people hear the truth of God’s Word and their lives are transformed.

-Finally, stories are memorable.
-Memorable is portable.
 People always remember a good story and will probably go on sharing that story with others.
 People might not remember your scripture references or sermon outline, but they will remember your stories.
-(Here are 7 Remarkable Stories You Can Use In Your Sermons)

 Whenever Jesus taught He told stories and this is why learning how to tell stories well is the first step of preaching better sermons.